ph142-ucb/sp20/syllabus.md

 In no circumstances should you send your Rmd or PDF of your assignment to other students in the class.
 Assignments that appear to be duplications or near-duplications of others' work will be immediately flagged and reported to the Center for Student Conduct for review.

+Berkeley’s code of conduct is [here](https://sa.berkeley.edu/code-of-conduct.)
+See Section V and Appendix II for information about how UC Berkeley defines academic misconduct.
+In particular, the sections on cheating and plagiarism are most relevant for this class.

 If you are not clear about the expectations for completing an assignment or taking a test or examination, be sure to seek clarification from the instructors or your GSI beforehand.